sergiubreban/sergiubreban/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Full Stack Web Developer
+- 🔭 I’m currently working in JavaScript/TypeScript ecosystem
-- 🌱 I’m currently learning Web3 Development
-- 👯 I’m looking to collaborate on Web3 projects
 - 💬 Ask me anything about JavaScript/TypeScript
 - 📫 How to reach me:
   - [Website](https://breban.ro)